 Whether leading a jazz piano trio or composing for the concert stage and film, Reuben is an adept story teller, drawing listeners into the unique experience of every piece.
-His compositions and arrangements have been performed by Kenny Barron, the Navy Commodores Jazz Ensemble, and the Eastman Saxophone Project.
+His compositions and arrangements have been performed by the Houston Symphony Orchestra and The Suffers, the Kenny Barron Quintet, the Navy Commodores Jazz Ensemble, and the Eastman Saxophone Project.
 Reuben’s string quartet arrangement of Aaron Copland’s Hoe Down was performed in Statuary Hall following the Inauguration of President Obama in 2013.
 His work draws upon a wide variety of musical languages including jazz, classical, pop, and Afro-Cuban and Brazilian.
-Reuben has been honored to share the stage with Wynton Marsalis, Dianne Reeves, Bernard Purdie, and Bob Brookmeyer and has performed at the Torino and Stanford Jazz Festivals as well as the The Blue Note and Dizzy's Club in New York City.
+Reuben has been honored to share the stage with Wynton Marsalis, Dianne Reeves, Bernard Purdie, and Bob Brookmeyer and has performed at the Torino and Stanford Jazz Festivals as well as The Blue Note and Dizzy's Club in New York City.

 Fortunate to grow up in a family of artists and art appreciators, Reuben’s musical studies accelerated at the age of thirteen upon discovering his parents jazz record collection.
 After earning Bachelor’s and Master’s degrees from the Eastman School of Music and an Artist Diploma from Juilliard, he lives in New York where he is an active performer, composer, and educator.